New wine bar openings - London

 New!
-Each month, Decanter.com and Michael Sager bring you news of the latest wine bar openings in London, helping you to find the perfect spot to discover the next big thing in our vinous world.
+Each month, Decanter.com bring you news of the latest wine bar openings in London, helping you to find the perfect spot to discover the next big thing in our vinous world.

 Find the latest wine bar openings below, but see our full London wine bar reviews page here.